Flu Vaccination (cont.)

 The nasal-spray vaccine

 The nasal-spray flu vaccine (sometimes called LAIV for live attenuated influenza vaccine, brand name FluMist) was first licensed in 2003.
 It is directed against the same strains of virus as the flu shot but differs in that it contains weakened live influenza viruses instead of killed viruses and is administered by nasal spray instead of injection.
-The vaccine is termed an attenuated vaccine because the viruses are weakened so that they do not cause severe flu symptoms.
-The nasal spray flu vaccine (LAIV) for 2013-14 is a quadrivalent vaccine and has been approved by the U.S. Food and Drug Administration (FDA) for use in nonpregnant healthy people between 2 to 49 years of age.
+The vaccine is termed an attenuated vaccine because the vaccine viruses are weakened so that they themselves do not cause severe flu symptoms.
+The nasal spray flu vaccine (LAIV) for 2014-15 is a quadrivalent vaccine and has been approved by the U.S. Food and Drug Administration (FDA) for use in nonpregnant healthy people between 2 to 49 years of age.
+New for the 2014-15 flu season, the nasal spray vaccine is recommended preferentially for healthy children 2 through 8 years old who have no contraindications to taking this form of vaccine.
+This is because some data suggests that this vaccine may work better in younger people than the injection form.
+Still, the U.S. Centers for Disease Control and Prevention (CDC) recommend that this vaccine be given if it is readily available for children in this age group, but that vaccination should not be delayed if this form is not available and a flu shot should be given.

 Learn more about: FluMist